Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

 # Conclusion

-This is a very simple example of the use of [Terraform](https://terraform.io/) and [Docker](https://www.docker.com/) as infrastructure as code, in a real project it will be more complex and use other layers as database, etc. But we can have an ide how to start an infrastucture as code.
+This is a very simple example of the use of [Terraform](https://terraform.io/) and [Docker](https://www.docker.com/) as infrastructure as code, in a real project it will be more complex and use other layers as database, etc. We can also use other interesting features like autoscale, or use terraform with other providers, or have the infrastucture using different providers at the same time.

-Terraform will also allow to do modifications using the concept of state.
+Terraform will also allow to do modifications using the concept of [state](https://terraform.io/docs/state/index.html).
 The infrastructure as code will simplify our future changes, and gives and easy way to see our infrasctructure, and know wich resources we are using.

-With the stateless services concepts using [Docker](https://www.docker.com/) will be more simple to escalate our system simply adding new services in a very simple way.s
+With the stateless instances concept using [Docker](https://www.docker.com/) will be more simple to escalate our infrastructure simply adding new services in a very simple way.

 ## Resources